Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Symplectic Quantization: from dynamics to ensemble averages

-Having defined the above deterministic dynamics, Eq.~\eqref{eq:eq-motion}, for the quantum fluctuations of the field $\phi(x,\tau)$, one can then legitimately wonder how this functional formalisms connects to the standard one, for instance to the standard Feynman path-integral formulation of quantum field theory.
-The connection between the dynamic approach of symplectic quantization and the Feynman path integral comes by means of an ergodic hypothesis on the Hamiltonian dynamics in Eq.~\eqref{eq:sq-Ham-eq}: if we assume that this dynamics samples at long time $\tau$ the constant generalized energy hypersurface with uniform probability~\cite{GL21,G21}, then we can associate to the dynamics of Eq.~\eqref{eq:sq-Ham-eq} the following measure:
+On the contrary, quantum fluctuations are naturally sampled by the generalized Hamiltonian dynamics, along which the functional derivative of $\mathbb{V}[\phi]$ is not zero but equal to the rate of change of the conjugated momenta, see Eq.~\eqref{eq:sq-Ham-eq}.
+The generalized energy $\mathbb{H}[\phi,\pi]$ is constant along the dynamics: quantum fluctuations are encoded in the fluctuations of the generalized potential energy, $S[\phi]$.\\\\ Having defined the above deterministic dynamics for the quantum fluctuations of the field $\phi(x,\tau)$, Eq.~\eqref{eq:eq-motion}, one can then legitimately wonder how this functional formalism connects to the standard one, for instance to the standard Feynman path-integral formulation of quantum field theory.
+In first instance, in order to find out the connection between the dynamic approach of symplectic quantization and any functional formulation of field theory where the additional time $\tau$ is absent, one needs to find out which probability density $\rho[\phi(x)]$ corresponds to the dynamics.
+There are then two possibilities: $\rho[\phi(x)]$ might have either an integral or a punctual correspondence with quantum field theory.
+The integral correspondence is when the path-integral is recovered by means of an integral transformation, as it will be discussed below here, and the {\it punctual} correspondence is when, in a certain limit, one can directly show that $\rho[\phi(x)] \approx e^{i S[\phi]/\hbar}$.
+This last procedure is more subtle, because it requires an analytic continuation of the action and of its degrees of freedom in the complex plane, and will be discussed thoroughly in~\cite{GSG25,GSG25_2}.
+But let us now go back to the relation between symplectic dynamics and probability densities, for which we make an ergodic hypothesis for the Hamiltonian dynamics in Eq.~\eqref{eq:sq-Ham-eq}: if we assume that this dynamics samples at long time $\tau$ the constant generalized energy hypersurface with uniform probability~\cite{GL21,G21}, then we can associate to the dynamics of Eq.~\eqref{eq:sq-Ham-eq} the following measure:

-where $\Omega(\mA)$ is a sort of {\it microcanonical} partition function
+where $\Omega[\mA]$ is a sort of {\it microcanonical} partition function

 with $\mD\phi = \prod_x d\phi(x)$ and $\mD\pi = \prod_x d\pi(x)$ the standard notation for functional integration.
 From the above partition function we can define the microcanonical adimensional entropy of symplectic quantization: